 suffers from psoriasis which varies in severity from time to

 time and for which she takes medication.
 It appears from

 the medical records however that she has suffered from psoriasis

 [Ed ~ I can not blame the racketeers

 for that - it is a hereditary condition passed down in her family.]

 The condition is known to be exacerbated by stress or emotional

-She would clearly be unable to purchase alternative accommodation
+of the house.
+She would clearly be unable to purchase

+of time.
 In those circumstances she would require to apply

 On doing so she would be assessed in order to establish whether